 When I met with Frank in Manchester in August 2016, I asked him about women in the National League of the Blind, about conditions in the asylums and workshops nationally, about Glasgow, and about the tactics for the march and whether it had been considered a success.
 He was a brilliant storyteller (and teller of terrible jokes) as well as historian, and brought the time period to life in the most breathtaking manner.
 In the following months, he sent me information about Mrs. Fairhurst, the League’s regional secretary in London in 1920 – and her newspaper statements about League women not being included in the march.
 Mrs. Fairhurst thus entered my story, and along with Siobhan and Ada Edge, connected the struggles of blind people with those of women (and non-binary people), and specifically working-class women.
 Frank also sent me the list of League branch secretaries for 1918-19, on which were many women’s names.

 By spring of 2017, I managed to cut my story down to a paltry SIXTEEN PAGES (a record for me).
 My greatest regret in having to edit ruthlessly was perhaps having to leave out the suffragette ‘Battle of Glasgow’ at St. Andrews Hall in March 1913.
 Amazing history summarised: suffragettes called The Body Guard trained in jujitsu in order to fight the police and protect each other and their leaders.
 (This was left out of the watered-down film, too.)
 In 1913, the police let Emmeline Pankhurst go free under the ‘Cat and Mouse Act’ (they released women from prison to prevent them from hunger striking and garnering attention, then re-arrested them when they were out of the limelight).
 Emmeline was due to speak in Glasgow – and 50 constables gathered to arrest her before she could deliver her speech.
 But 25 suffragettes (most of whom had travelled up from London) pulled one of their famous bait-and-switch tricks to have Emmeline appear ‘magically’ onstage despite police surrounding the building.
 Then an elegantly-dressed Scottish suffragette, Janie Allen, terrified police by shooting at them point-blank with a starter pistol (that the police believed to be real).
 The suffragettes got into a full-on brawl with police using jujitsu and Indian clubs.
 And Emmeline was able to deliver a good portion of her speech before they were all arrested.
-Read more about The Battle of Glasgow here (starts about halfway down the page but the rest is brill too!)

 In the end, in order to tell the story of the progression of blind workers’ rights, I limited my focus to: the experiences of Ada and George Edge in 1900-01 at Manchester’s Henshaw’s Asylum; Charles Lothian’s politicisation and the 1918 Glasgow Asylum strike by the National League of the Blind; and the end of the first leg of the 1920 march on London – where 250 blind marchers from all corners of the UK convened in Leicester Town Square before the final 10-day march to London to demand passage of Ben Tillett’s Blind Bill.
 Here’s a photo I found online of the North East contingent, with their sign ‘Justice Not Charity’, a main tenet of the League’s philosophy.
 This is the group Charles Lothian would have marched with.
 You’ll get no spoilers from me, but basically there’s a blending of women’s, blind and working-class histories in ‘Kick-Start’– and an attempt to poetically weave together the various threads of struggles presented throughout the story.